 The Pitfall of Asceticism

 Paul said, "For I know that in me (that is, in my flesh) dwelleth no good thing" (Rom.
 7:18).
-In their efforts to overcome the flesh, some professing Christians have decided that living close to God is possible only by extinguishing all fleshly desires, and they have adopted an ascetic way of life—in other words, a way of life that abuses the body.
+In their efforts to overcome the flesh, some professing Christians have decided that living close to God is possible only by extinguishing all fleshly desires, and they have adopted an ascetic way of life.
+Asceticism is the moral philosophy supposing that higher spirituality requires abuse of the body.

 A tide of asceticism swept through Christendom soon after AD 300.
 Many at that time fled into seclusion and practiced severe forms of self-denial.
 They had no spouses, indeed renounced marriage.
 They attempted to get along on as little food as possible and considered it meritorious to fast for long periods of time.
 Occasionally, they met with other people for worship, but their days were mostly spent in either meditation or some monotonous industry like basket weaving.
 The new movement, centered in Egypt, soon absorbed thousands of people.
 At one time a traveler reported that there were more people pursuing a religious life in the desert than were living in the cities.
 But the movement spawned revolting extremes.
 "We read of hermits or anchorites grazing in the fields after the manner of animals, rolling naked in thorn bushes, or living in swamps infested with snakes."
 St. Simeon Stylites passed a whole summer "as a rooted vegetable in a garden," then began construction of his famous pillar.
 After building it to a height of sixty feet, he lived on the top for the remaining thirty years of his life.